-Student-run club that produces weekly coffee house live performance series and assists with the booking and production of Fall Fest and Music Fest each Spring.
-Past performers at Fest include: DNCE, En Vogue, Lil Wayne and PVRIS.
+Student-run club that produces a weekly coffee house live performance series and assists with the booking and production of Fall Fest and Music Fest each spring.
+Past performers at Fest include DNCE, En Vogue, Lil Wayne, and PVRIS.

-Established in 2016, Unispan Records provides Hofstra University students with the opportunity to gain hands-on experience operating record label while simultaneously acting as an independent entity in the music industry.
-The first artist signed to Unispan was IzzeYe, a hip-hop artist and Hofstra alumnus.
-“Illusions” which was released on all major streaming services.
+Established in 2016, Unispan Records provides Hofstra University students with the opportunity to gain hands-on experience operating a record label while simultaneously acting as an independent entity in the music industry.
+The first artist signed to Unispan was IzzeYe, a hip-hop artist and Hofstra alum whose first Extended Play (EP) record, Illusions, was released on all major streaming services.

-Internships provide music business majors with valuable, real-world work experience that help students gain entry into the field.
-Student internships take place primarily in NYC throughout many different areas of the industry, including; artist management, marketing and promotions, publishing, touring, record labels, streaming providers, recording studios and other fields.
+Internships provide music business majors with valuable, real-world work experience that help students enter the field.
+Student internships take place primarily in NYC throughout many different areas of the industry, including artist management, marketing and promotions, publishing, touring, record labels, streaming providers, recording studios, and other fields.

 Many of Hofstra's music business graduates hold positions with prestigious employers.
 Others go on to pursue advanced degrees at top graduate schools (MBA or JD).
-Hofstra music business graduates have been employed by: Creative Artists Agency, Warner Music, Reservoir Publishing, Live Nation, Brooklyn Bowl, Primary Wave, Downtown Music Publishing, Korg USA, Kobalt Music, Stanhope House, Viacom Media Networks, Tower Records, D'Addario & Co., TuneCore, A to Z Media, and Rebel Sound Records.
-More on alumni outcomes
+Hofstra music business graduates have been employed by Creative Artists Agency, Warner Music, Reservoir Publishing, Live Nation, Brooklyn Bowl, Primary Wave, Downtown Music Publishing, Korg USA, Kobalt Music, Stanhope House, Viacom Media Networks, Tower Records, D'Addario & Co., TuneCore, A to Z Media, and Rebel Sound Records.

 In a survey of recent graduates: